The

 Marijuana Papers,

-psychiatrist Sheldon Cholst lauds the cannabis experience for its childlike
+psychiatrist Sheldon Cholst lauds the cannabis experience for its juvenile sensibility.
+He gushes,

 "The child lives in a world of wonders, he searches, finds, turns away and is afraid sometimes of being hurt or 'put down' by adults.
 But now he is both—so he feels 'high,' tall like an adult and yet still a child.
 O wonder of wonders!
 What more can this 'child at heart' want—for that is what a 'head' or hashish taker who really 'turns on' is.
 He has turned off adult reality — 'what to do, where to go, what am I allowed to do' and has returned to the life of the free, primitive child who wanders in his happiness."